henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 Hst Imager will only allow access to removable or USB attached physical drives.

+## UAE metadata support

+UAE metadata is used by Amiga emulators like WinUAE and FS-UAE to support filenames with special characters as well as comments and protection bits that are not supported by Windows, MacOS or Linux when using local directories as harddrives.

+Hst Imager Console supports UAE metadata when copying files between local directories, image files or physical drives and when extracting .zip, .lha and .lzx with special characters in filenames, comments and Amiga protection bits.

+Hst Imager Console supports both UAEFSDB metadata file used by WinUAE and UAE metafiles used by FS-UAE.
+By default Hst Imager Console will use UAEFSDB metadata files as these are supported by both WinUAE and FS-UAE Amiga emulators.
+Hst Imager will also automatically detect when UAE metadata files will be read and written by checking if source or destination supports UAE metadata files.
+The type of UAE metadata files to read and write can be changed by specifying the `--uaemetadata` option with values `None`, `UaeFsDb` or `UaeMetafile` for file system copy and extract commands.

 ## PiStorm support

 Hst Imager supports creating Master Boot Record partition with partition type 0x76 used as hard disk for PiStorm.